Age Suggestion

 Yes

 Swiss cheese may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
+Choose pasteurized swiss to minimize the risk of foodborne illness.

 In the United States, “swiss cheese” often refers to any cheese with holes, though in Switzerland, this cheese is named after the alpine region from which it came, Emmental.
 Swiss cheese and emmentaler cheese are both firm and tend to contain less sodium than other cheeses, a characteristic that grew out of necessity as emmentaler was traditionally made in the Alps, where salt was in limited supply.
 These characteristics create the right conditions for helpful bacteria to thrive and produce carbon dioxide, which creates distinctive holes in the final product.
 Swiss immigrants brought their techniques to North America, and as the alpine cheese grew in popularity, it took the name of their nationality rather than the region in which it originated.